cScottDeveloper/CIS-371-Semster-Project/README.md

 # CIS-371-Semster-Project
-A innovative website with an API backend and Bottstrap/ CSS used to design the frontend
+A innovative website with an API backend and Bottstrap/ CSS used to design the frontend.

+The backend API information is converted from JSON to a useable JavaScript object.
+The information is stored in a SQLlite database and has three different tables of information (weapons, armor, and locations).
+Weapons, armor, and locations act as a notetaking part of the application and the locations table contains ALL of the actual locations and their descriptions in the game.
+DSDB.js is where the information is created and initDB.js is how you initialize the database(this js file calls the initialize method in the DSDB.js file).
+You can check to see that the information was been put in the database correctly by visiting localhost:3001/weapons, localhost:3001/armor, or localhost:3001/locations.

+I also have another AJAX call that takes place when getting the information for the hints at the bottom of the page.
+There is a script in the index.html file for the xml file that the contains the raw hints information.

 inside of the revUserAPI folder run: